audacity/audacity/BUILDING.md

 Generally, steps 1-5 are only needed the first-time you configure.
 Then, after you've generated the solution, you can open it in Visual Studio next time.
 If the project configuration has changed, the IDE will invoke CMake internally.

 > Conan Center provides prebuilt binaries only for **x64**.
 Configuring the project for Win32 will take much longer, as all the 3rd party libraries will be built during the configuration.

+### Building with ASIO support on Windows

+To enable ASIO support, please select `audacity_has_asio_support=On` in CMake after the intial configuration and then run select **Configure** again as described above.
+ASIO is only supported on Windows and only for 64-bit builds.

 ## macOS